 LOGO REDESIGN: Franklin Press was in need of a brand refresh.
 As three generations have passed the FPI torch, a contemporary approach to reflect future growth while paying respects to the family history was an important component during development.

-STATIONARY SYSTEM: The business card is three papers deep with a blind deboss which was a subtle way of showing the new brand and also FPI’s smaller-scale capabilities
+STATIONERY SYSTEM: The business card is three papers deep with a blind deboss which was a subtle way of showing the new brand and also FPI’s smaller-scale capabilities.

 EVERYDAY WE WORK FOR YOU

 The tone of Franklin Press encompasses the characteristics they abide by on the daily, they are professional, dedicated, approachable and capable.
 FPI delivers in-person attention and the opportunity to enroll in the process as much as desired throughout the lifetime of the relationship.
 Franklin Press is an invested partnership that truly goes above and beyond.

 The Sussner team took the time to understand how our family history, work ethic, and level of quality make Franklin Press unique.
 This shows in our new logo, colors and tagline.
 The idea of updating our brand was intimidating, but SDCo made the whole process pretty painless and each step was always backed by solid reasoning.
 We have received so many compliments on our new look from both customers (many of which are other design firms) and staff—especially the people running the presses and wearing the new logo on their shirt every day!